natenka/pyneng-book-en/docs/source/book/10_useful_functions/sorted.rst

      'to_name',
      'User_VLAN']

 The **key** option can accept any functions, not only embedded ones.
-It is also convenient to use the anonymous lambda() function.
+It is also convenient to use anonymous lambda() function.

-Using the **key** option you can sort objects by any element.
-However, this requires either lambda() or special functions from the **operator** module.
+Using **key** option you can sort objects by any element.
+However, this requires either lambda() or special functions from **operator** module.

 For example, in order to sort the list of tuples with two items in the second element, you should use this technique: